 One of the many unique aspects of the collaborative model is that experts are jointly engaged by the participants to provide specific professional services during the case instead of each party hiring her or his own expert.
 While there are numerous types of experts, including child specialists, tax consultants, and business appraisers, the two experts most commonly employed for a case are the Mental Health Professional and the Financial Consultant.

+What are the benefits of having a Mental Health professional on your team?
 The Mental Health Professional (also known as the “MHP” or “Communications Coach”) provides a broad range of services to the participants and the attorneys, including all of the following: Helping the participants to frame their points constructively; monitoring and managing stress levels both during joint sessions and during offline meetings; and guiding the often difficult discussion regarding the parenting plan for the children.
 As a fringe benefit, the participants frequently acquire more productive communication skills modeled by the MHP and other professionals throughout the case, which can serve them long after the divorce is over.
-Finally, many collaborative professionals have also found that the MHP makes an effective discussion leader during the joint sessions, since experience has shown that participants tend to feel more comfortable having a neutral “run the show.”
+Finally, many collaborative professionals have also found that the MHP makes an effective discussion leader during the joint sessions since experience has shown that participants tend to feel more comfortable having a neutral “run the show.”

 While the neutrals are often indispensable to a successful resolution of a collaborative case, they are not mandatory.
 The participants, working in light of the recommendations of their respective attorneys, ultimately determine who will be needed and who will not.
 And, just as the lawyers must withdraw in the event the process is unsuccessful, so too must the neutrals withdraw.
 Similarly, they cannot serve the participants in any other capacity in the future.

-There are two fundamental reasons why Collaborative Law works as an alternative to litigation: Collaborative Cases (a) We negotiate interests instead of positions; and they are a (b) Better Value.
+There are two fundamental reasons why Collaborative Divorce works as an alternative to litigation: Collaborative Cases focus on identifying the participants’ true interests; and they provide a better value.

 Attorneys are trained advocates and negotiators.
 We like to debate and we like to win.
 Whether it is in the courtroom or at a conference room table, we know what our client wants and our job is to help her or him get it: “My Client wants the kids, the house, and the 401(k).
 Your client can have the boat, the note, and the girlfriend.”